shiffman/shiffman.net/teaching/a2z/generate/index.md

 `s` becomes `a b` which becomes `the c cat` which then becomes `the happy cat` or `the sad cat`.
 Here, either &#8220;happy&#8221; or &#8220;sad&#8221; is picked randomly (with a 50% chance for each one.)

 How do we build a data structure to track a context-free grammar?
-Yup, again, we're going to use a JavaScript object just like with the concordance or n-gram analysis.
+Yup, again, we're going to use a JavaScript object just like with the concordance or N-gram analysis.
 Here we'll take a production rule and map non-terminal characters to keys and the possible outcomes as an array of values.

 {% highlight javascript %}
 var cfg = {